 The film was directed by longtime British comedy director, Charles Crichton, who on the surface is kind of an odd directing choice.
 He'd been a comedy director forever, sure, but he wasn't exactly a huge name to begin with and this was long after his prime.
 He worked on a lot in British television, but he had only directed one theatrically-released feature film in the previous two decades before "A Fish Called Wanda".
 Previously the only movie that he was really known and remembered for was "The Lavender Hill Mob", which was also a comedy movie about some conmen, and actually is really good; it's noteworthy for a great Alec Guinness performance, and the film won the Screenplay Oscar in 1951.

 He is important to the film though.
-I have no doubt that film more-or-less emerged from John Cleese's mind then Crichton, but Monty Python's humor was improv inspired and even their works that aren't literally just a random bunch of sketches shoved together, are basically still just a bunch of random together.
+I have no doubt that film emerged more from John Cleese's mind then Crichton, but Monty Python's humor was improv inspired and even their works that aren't literally just a random bunch of sketches shoved together, are basically still just a bunch of random together.
 I mean, yeah, there's plot and stories to "...The Holy Grail" and "...Life of Brian", and those are exceptional movies, but it's hard to say that all those scenes would naturally go together in other films to tell a story.
 Crichton though was a movie veteran who was an expert at structure, so I imagine he probably had the job of taking this idea from Cleese and forming and shaping it into a manic but elaborate jewel thief story, that involves several disturbing animal deaths, including the death of a fish, as a manner of torture.

 I'm a bit surprised "A Fish Called Wanda" gets so little recall these days, it's twisted in that kind of way that should be more memorable and outlandish.
 I think it's the possible that a post-Farrelly Brothers/Judd Apatow form of a Hollywood comedy world has sort of altered some of our older interpretations of comedy, but still, like, this is some classic screwball comedy though.
 Especially with how the major American performers are naturally juxtaposed to the sensibilities of the British performers.
 I love the running joke that Wanda is erotically turned on by hearing foreign languages, so Otto gives the most absurdly stereotypical faux-Italian that you can imagine, and then, when Archie begins speaking in several different languages, legitimately, speaking them, from somebody who was taught very young, she gets way more aroused when she hears foreign languages spoken correctly, and from a proper upstanding Brit as well.
-This joke gets funnier btw the more foreign languages invade out entertainment avenutes, especially with Korean films and music having suddenly taken over these days, but even before then, yeah Americans are utterly fascinated with people speaking other languages, as long as we never actually learn to speak them ourselves; that's true then, it's true now.
+This joke gets funnier btw the more foreign languages invade out entertainment avenues, especially with Korean films and music having suddenly taken over these days, but even before then, yeah Americans are utterly fascinated with people speaking other languages, as long as we never actually learn to speak them ourselves; that's true then, it's true now.